Heyne Verlag: Rolf Heyne era: 1960–2000

 In 1982 the Wilhelm Heyne Verlag was finally transformed into a GmbH & Co.
-KG under the direction of Hans-Joachim Brede and Friedhelm Koch.
+KG (a kind of limited liability partnership) under the direction of Hans-Joachim Brede and Friedhelm Koch.
 Rolf Heyne was a limited partner with a contribution of eight million Deutsche Mark.
-In the early 1990s, the publisher bought the majority of Zabert Sandmann and worked together with publishers Haffmans and Beltz-Quadriga in the areas of various Imprints.
-By the end of 1993, Heyne Verlag had published a total of 16,000 titles in an edition of 500 million copies.
+In the early 1990s, the publisher bought the majority of Zabert Sandmann and worked together with publishers Haffmans and Beltz-Quadriga in the areas of various imprints.
+By the end of 1993, Heyne had published a total of 16,000 titles in an edition of 500 million copies.

 Axel Springer and Random House

-At the end of the 1990s, the media reported about interests from several major publishers wanting to takeover Wilhelm Heyne, including Bertelsmann and the publishing group Holtzbrinck.
+At the end of the 1990s, the media reported about interests from several major publishers wanting to take over Heyne, including Bertelsmann and the publishing group Holtzbrinck.
 According to media reports, Bertelsmann was given the best chances, but Axel Springer stepped up in December 2000.
 Rolf Heyne was to join the supervisory board of the new publishing group Heyne Ullstein, but died shortly after the acquisition.

 In February 2003 the publishing group Random House wanted to take over the publishers Ullstein Heyne List from Axel Springer.
 The Federal Cartel Office, however, did not approve the acquisition, as a dominant market position of German-language paperbacks was feared.
 The acquisition was limited to the Wilhelm Heyne Verlag, while the remaining publishers including the Heyne programs for esoterism and fantasy were distributed to the Swedish Bonnier Group.
-The guidebooks and audiobook publishers were part of the transaction, to which the Federal Cartel Office finally agreed to in November of that year.
-Wilhelm Heyne was merged with Random House during the takeover.
+The guidebooks and audiobook publishers were part of the transaction, which the Federal Cartel Office finally agreed to in November of that year.
+Heyne was merged with Random House during the takeover.
 Since then, the Heyne Verlag has been a part of the Random House publishing group, but is treated as a separate publisher in bookstores.

 Program

-Previously, the Heyne Verlag organized its program in so-called series, of which a total of more than 50 pieces existed.
+Previously, the Heyne Verlag organized its program in so-called series, of which a total of more than 50 existed.
 The subject of a series were either certain subjects (e.g., Heyne Film Library) or events (e.g., the Heyne Jubilee Series since 1993).
 In 2014, all available works were divided into the following categories: Suspense, Entertainment for Women, Historical Programs, Young Program, Fantasy & Science Fiction, Hardcover, Nonfiction and Guidebooks.
 Heyne published both hardcover and paperbacks, including Authors such as Nicholas Sparks, Robert Harris, Amelie Fried, Sabine Thiesler, John Grisham and Stephen King.